What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 Categories help you stay focused on your content strategy.

-How To Best Create Categories
+How to Create Blog Categories

 Say you are starting a lifestyle blog, focusing on helping busy moms find balance in their lives.

 And you’re going to write about EVERYTHING!
-I mean, beauty secrets, self-care, self-development, mental health, travels with the kids, parenting tips, etc.
+I mean, beauty secrets, self-care, self-development, mental health, travels with the kids, parenting tips, etc. You will have more than 10 category topics you will need to create.

 Not the best idea!